mdn/translated-content-de/files/de/learn/css/styling_text/fundamentals/index.md

   nestled its way into his mighty throat.
 Many a fat alley rat had met its demise while staring point blank down the cavernous barrel of this awesome prowling machine.
 Truly a wonder of nature this urban predator — Tommy the cat had many a story to tell.
-But it war eine seltene Gelegenheit wie diese, dass er tat.
+But it was a rare occasion such as this that he did.
 </p>
 ```